-Prior to entry to school, the student's parent/guardian is requested to provide a certificate of immunisation issued by the local council.
+Prior to entry to school, the student's parent/carer is requested to provide a certificate of immunisation issued by Medicare.

 Conscientious objection to the provision of this certificate is possible, but a signed Statutory Declaration is required.
 However, in the event of an outbreak of any of the prescribed illnesses, children without a certificate of immunisation will be automatically excluded until an all clear is given.